quanteda/blog.quanteda.org/content/post/text-analysis-of-the-10th-republican-presidential-candidate-debate-using-r-and-the-quanteda-package.md

     ## - [GLORY]:
     ##   - admir*, admirabl*, adventur*, applaud*, applaus*, arroganc*, arrogant*, audacity*, awe*, boast*, boastful*, brillianc*, brilliant*, caesar*, castl*, conque*, crown*, dazzl*, eagl*, elit*, emperor*, empir*, exalt*, exhibit*, exquisit*, extraordinary*, extrem*, fame, famed, famou*, foremost*, geniu*, glor*, gold*, golden*, grandeur*, great*, haughty*, hero*, homag*, illustriou*, kingdom*, magestic*, magnificent*, majestic*, majesty*, nobl*, outstand*, palac*, pomp*, prestig*, prid*, princ*, proud*, renown*, resplendent*, rich*, royal*, royalty*, sceptr*, scorn*, splendid*, splendor*, strut*, sublim*, superior*, superiority*, suprem*, thron*, triump*, victor*, victoriou*, victory*, wealth*, wonder*, wonderful*

-Now we will extract just the candidates, using the `subset()` method for a corpus class object, and then create a document-feature matrix from this corpus, grouping the documents by speaker as we did before.
+Let’s create a document-feature matrix from the candidate corpus, grouping the documents by speaker.
+This takes all of the speech acts and combines them by the value of “speaker”, so that the new number of documents is just five (one for each candidate).

-    dfmatcand <- dfm(corpcand, groups = "speaker")
+    dfmatcand <- dfm(corpcand, groups = "speaker", verbose = TRUE)
+    ## Creating a dfm from a corpus input...
+    ##    ... lowercasing
+    ##    ... found 350 documents, 2,507 features
+    ##    ... grouping texts
+    ##    ... created a 5 x 2,507 sparse dfm
+    ##    ... complete.
+    ## Elapsed time: 0.073 seconds.

 Because the texts are of different lengths, we want to normalize them (by converting the feature counts into vectors of relative frequencies